awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-security-groups.md

 ## EC2 Security Group for EMR Notebooks<a name="emr-managed-notebooks-security-group-for-notebooks"></a>

-The default EC2 security group for the EMR Notebooks is associated with the notebook editor for any EMR notebook to which it is assigned\.
+The default EC2 security group for the EMR notebook is associated with the notebook editor for any EMR notebook to which it is assigned\.

 Group Name: **ElasticMapReduceEditors\-Editor**